profryancoooper/data-driven-decisions/syllabus.md

 ## Due Dates and Late Policy

-All course due dates are identified in the course calendar.
+The course calendar identifies course due dates.
 Deadlines are based on Eastern Time; if you are in a different time zone, please adjust your submittal times accordingly.
-The instructor reserves the right to change dates accordingly as the course progresses.  _All changes will be communicated via the calendar or another appropriate notification._
+The instructor reserves the right to change dates accordingly as the course progresses.  _I will communicate changes via the calendar or another appropriate notification._

 __Late Policy__: You must submit
 _something_ for every due date.
 You can resubmit any assignment to get